Skip to main content

 How Do Hormonal Imbalances Affect Choice?

 The physiological state of burnout extends beyond the HPA axis.
-The that elevates cortisol also actively suppresses other vital hormonal systems, further degrading an individual’s capacity for autonomous choice.
+The chronic stress that elevates cortisol also actively suppresses other vital hormonal systems, further degrading an individual’s capacity for autonomous choice.
 Consider the impact on the Hypothalamic-Pituitary-Gonadal (HPG) axis, which regulates sex hormones.

 In men, chronic stress is a well-documented cause of suppressed testosterone production.
 Low testosterone is clinically associated with symptoms that directly impact decision-making capacity ∞ fatigue, depressive mood, irritability, and a loss of drive.
 A male employee experiencing these symptoms is in a compromised state.